KnapsackPro/docs.knapsackpro.com/README.md

 bundle exec jekyll serve --watch --future
 ```

-It shows a blog post with future publish date.
+It shows a blog post with a future publish date.
 Now you can preview the blog at [http://localhost:4000/](http://localhost:4000/2099/example-article).

 ## How to build Docusaurus only